varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __Tip__: To know which directory your terminal is currently at, type `pwd`.
 'pwd' is short for 'present' working directory'.
 You should see an output like `/home/sindhus/gnome-dictionary`.

-Teaching elaborately how to use linux command is beyond the scope of this document.
+Teaching how to use all linux commands is beyond the scope of this document.
 To learn more on how to navigate back and forth between directories, please see [Using The Terminal](https://help.ubuntu.com/community/UsingTheTerminal).

-__Why should I learn how to use the Terminal?__

-Git is a command line software, which means you interact with Git using a terminal.
-In GNOME, to issue commands in the command line, use the application "Terminal".
-Terminal commands remain the same regardless of which Gnu/Linux distribution you use (whether Ubuntu, Fedora or something else).

-Now here's the part that separates git commands and Gnu/Linux commands: Using the terminal, in a directory that holds source code, you will need to use git commands to tell git to perform some operations _AND_ to navigate between multiple directories in the terminal, you will need to use Gnu/Linux terminal commands.

 __How do I install Git?__

 1. Make sure you are connected to the Internet.
-1. Open Terminal.
+1. Open a Terminal.
 1. Type `sudo apt-get install git-core`.

 The terminal output for the installation would look like this: